hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

 + Brute force normalization approach
   + Using well-segmented, upright images to fit the correct box for training
   + Designing period - try all possible boxes in a range of positions and scales
-    + widely used for detecting upright like faces and house numbers in unsegmented images
+    + widely used for computer vision
+    + particularly to detect upright things like faces and house numbers in unsegmented images
     + much more efficient if the recognizer can cope with some variation in position and scale
-    + able to use a coarse grid when trying all possible boxes
+    + then able to use a coarse grid when trying all possible boxes

 ### Lecture Video